 In this article you can learn how to install, explore and setup the Template App Facebook Pages – Basic Analysis.

-This Template App will soon be available on Microsoft AppSource and can be installed on your Power BI tenant as a Template App (Read more about Template Apps here).
+This Template App is available on Microsoft AppSource and can be installed on your Power BI tenant as a Template App (Read more about Template Apps here).
 Make sure you have permissions to install Template App on Power BI and that you have a Power BI Pro license.

 The report analyzes up to four Facebook pages by posts and shares.
 You will not be able to analyze Facebook comments, likes or other reactions with this template (To buy a solution that analyze comments, likes and reactions and apply sentiment analysis and extraction of key phrases go here).